This Toppik review answers that question to help you make the right choice about whether or not to use hair loss

-Other products in the range that help cover up hair loss include a Hair Fattener (which aims to do exactly that by penetrating deep into the hair shaft) and a Hairline Optimizer (use this tool as you shake the fibers onto the hairline, the aim being to give a more natural look rather than a straight line which might otherwise occur - see image below).
+Other products include a Hair Fattener (which aims to do just that by penetrating deep into the hair shaft) and a Hairline Optimizer (used as you shake the fibers onto the hairline, the aim is to get a more natural look rather than a straight line which might otherwise occur - see image below).

 Research from forum comments state that the ingredients of Toppik's hair building fibers contain ammonium chloride, and that this substance has caused side effects in some people.

 As you can see, ammonium chloride is not something you want to keep putting into or onto your body!

 Forum posts have reported: aching muscles, heart palpitations and persistent headaches.
 And some users also find the smell a bit strong.

 As for the official Toppik website, the only details they give on fiber ingredients is that they contain pure, organic keratin and are completely safe.
 There’s no mention of ammonium chloride.
 This, of course, strongly suggests that there shouldn’t be any side effects from Toppik at all, but also strongly contradicts those forum comments I found.

 So, I wrote to the manufacturer about the fiber ingredients.